guicho271828/CL-CUDD/README.md

 --------------
 The binding consists of two layers:
 The lower layer has `cl-cudd.baseapi` package.
-This is loosely based on the SWIG-extracted information and is using CFFI-Grovel to actually map C symbols to lisp symbols.
-If you want to use this layer, then it would be best to have a look at the CUDD manual.
 This layer is a very thin wrapper around the C library, passes raw pointers around and requires that you take care of reference counting.

 Above this layer there is a package named `cl-cudd` (with a nickname `cudd`).